Professional and Technical Standards

 uphold Duke Divinity School’s Conduct Covenant;

-apply fully their intellectual skill, exercise good judgment, and complete all responsibilities attendant to the care of congregants/parishioners/clients;
+apply fully their intellectual skill, exercise good judgment, abide by professional ethical standards, and complete all responsibilities attendant to the care of congregants/parishioners/clients;

 demonstrate a style of leadership combining integrity, authenticity, and the practice of faith;